kasperverner/session-logger-api/README.md

 - Infrastructure Layer: business logic, and service implementations
 - Persistence Layer: database context, entity configurations, and migrations

-## TODO

-- [x] Add filtering on sessions
-- [x] Add filtering on projects
-- [ ] Add filtering on tasks
-- [ ] Add cron jobs
-- [ ] Add unit tests
-- [ ] Add integration tests

 ## Stakeholder requests

 ### Backend

-- [ ] users should be assigned to a department
+- [x] users should be assigned to a department
-- [ ] departments should have a hourly rates
+- [x] departments should have a hourly rates
-- [ ] users should contain their scheduled time off - only assignable by manager roles - purpose is explained in frontend
+- [x] users should contain their scheduled time off - only assignable by manager roles - purpose is explained in frontend

-- [ ] customers should have contacts (name, email, and role)
+- [x] customers should have contacts (name, email, and role)
-- [ ] customers should have an override for department rate, customers can have custom rates
+- [x] customers should have an override for department rate, customers can have custom rates

-- [ ] projects should have an optional customer reference
+- [x] projects should have an optional customer reference
-- [ ] projects should have a state for filtering projects, that are no longer relevant
+- [x] projects should have a state for filtering projects, that are no longer relevant
-- [ ] projects should have an optional approved by (contact)
+- [x] projects should have an optional approved by (contact)
-- [ ] projects should have an optional approved hours, to indicate how many hours the client has approved
+- [x] projects should have an optional approved hours, to indicate how many hours the client has approved
-    - [ ] if approved hours is defined, sessions should not be able to exceed the approved hours
+    - [x] if approved hours is defined, sessions should not be able to exceed the approved hours
-    - [ ] allocated hours should be a list, as clients can approve more hours at a later point and we want to preserve a history
+    - [x] allocated hours should be a list, as clients can approve more hours at a later point and we want to preserve a history
-    - [ ] an allocation should also contain an optional price as a project can be on a fixed price instead of an hourly rate
+    - [x] an allocation should also contain an optional price as a project can be on a fixed price instead of an hourly rate
-- [ ] projects should have the option to be scheduled for a specific period and for a specific department (maybe this could be sprint-like)
+- [x] projects should have the option to be scheduled for a specific period and for a specific department (maybe this could be sprint-like)
-    - [ ] only users from the scheduled department, can be assigned to a task
+    - [x] only users from the scheduled department, can be assigned to a task
-    - [ ] project schedules should be a list, as a project can be allocated for various timeslots and departments
+    - [x] project schedules should be a list, as a project can be allocated for various timeslots and departments

 ### Frontend